Sajal Kumar

 More Research

-To dig deeper, I segmented users into two cohorts:
+To dig deeper, I segmented users into two cohorts

-• Users interested in Titan Email Designer
+Users interested in Titan’s Email Designer

-• Users using other email design tools
+Users not interested because they are using other tools

 Pain Points with Existing Builders